whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 References: [#3672](https://github.com/snowflakedb/terraform-provider-snowflake/issues/3672)

+### *(new feature)* snowflake_git_repository resource
+Added a new preview resource for managing git repositories.
+See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/create-git-repository).
+Note that `snowflake_api_integration_resource` currently does not support `git_https_api` type.
+It will be added during the resource rework.
+Instead, you can use [execute](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs/resources/execute) resource.

+This feature will be marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add `snowflake_git_repository_resource` to `preview_features_enabled` field in the provider configuration.

 ### *(new feature)* snowflake_compute_pool resource
 Added a new preview resource for managing compute pools.
 See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/create-compute-pool).
 The limitation of this resource is that identifiers with special or lower-case characters are not supported.
 This limitation in the provider follows the limitation in Snowflake (see the linked docs).